AutoNation (AN) Set to Announce Quarterly Earnings on Thursday

-AutoNation (NYSE:AN) will announce its earnings results before the market opens on Thursday, October 21st.
+AutoNation (NYSE:AN) is set to issue its quarterly earnings data before the market opens on Thursday, October 21st.
 Analysts expect the company to announce earnings of $4.35 per share for the quarter.
-Investors that wish to register for the company’s conference call can do so using this link.
+Parties that wish to register for the company’s conference call can do so using this link.

-AutoNation (NYSE:AN) last announced its earnings results on Sunday, July 18th.
-The company reported $4.83 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.81 by $2.02.
+AutoNation (NYSE:AN) last released its earnings results on Sunday, July 18th.
+The company reported $4.83 EPS for the quarter, topping analysts’ consensus estimates of $2.81 by $2.02.
 AutoNation had a return on equity of 33.01% and a net margin of 3.98%.
-The company had revenue of $6.98 billion for the quarter, compared to analyst estimates of $6.07 billion.
-During the same quarter in the previous year, the company earned $1.41 earnings per share.
-The firm’s quarterly revenue was up 53.9% compared to the same quarter last year.
+The company had revenue of $6.98 billion for the quarter, compared to the consensus estimate of $6.07 billion.
+During the same quarter last year, the business posted $1.41 EPS.
+AutoNation’s quarterly revenue was up 53.9% compared to the same quarter last year.
 On average, analysts expect AutoNation to post $15 EPS for the current fiscal year and $12 EPS for the next fiscal year.

-A number of analysts have recently weighed in on AN shares.
-Truist upped their price objective on AutoNation from $100.00 to $110.00 and gave the stock a “hold” rating in a research report on Tuesday, July 20th.
-Bank of America upped their price objective on AutoNation from $161.00 to $171.00 and gave the stock a “buy” rating in a research report on Friday, July 16th.
-Finally, Morgan Stanley raised AutoNation from an “underweight” rating to an “equal weight” rating and upped their price objective for the stock from $70.00 to $116.00 in a research report on Tuesday, September 28th.
-Five equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $115.33.
+AN has been the topic of a number of research analyst reports.
+Bank of America increased their target price on AutoNation from $161.00 to $171.00 and gave the stock a “buy” rating in a report on Friday, July 16th.
+Truist increased their target price on AutoNation from $100.00 to $110.00 and gave the stock a “hold” rating in a report on Tuesday, July 20th.
+Finally, Morgan Stanley raised AutoNation from an “underweight” rating to an “equal weight” rating and increased their target price for the stock from $70.00 to $116.00 in a report on Tuesday, September 28th.
+Four equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $115.33.

-In other AutoNation news, major shareholder Cascade Investment, L.L.C. sold 36,686 shares of the company’s stock in a transaction on Monday, October 11th.
-The shares were sold at an average price of $117.97, for a total value of $4,327,847.42.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Marc G. Cannon sold 1,363 shares of the company’s stock in a transaction on Tuesday, July 20th.
-The shares were sold at an average price of $110.00, for a total transaction of $149,930.00.
-Following the completion of the transaction, the executive vice president now owns 16,038 shares of the company’s stock, valued at approximately $1,764,180.
+In related news, major shareholder Cascade Investment, L.L.C. sold 222,744 shares of the firm’s stock in a transaction that occurred on Monday, September 27th.
+The stock was sold at an average price of $125.13, for a total value of $27,871,956.72.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, EVP C Coleman Edmunds sold 3,794 shares of the firm’s stock in a transaction that occurred on Friday, July 23rd.
+The shares were sold at an average price of $116.50, for a total value of $442,001.00.
+Following the completion of the sale, the executive vice president now owns 14,716 shares in the company, valued at $1,714,414.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 850,309 shares of company stock valued at $104,206,526.
+Insiders have sold a total of 1,009,394 shares of company stock worth $122,793,850 over the last quarter.
 Insiders own 1.50% of the company’s stock.

 An institutional investor recently raised its position in AutoNation stock.
-Morgan Stanley grew its holdings in AutoNation, Inc. (NYSE:AN) by 9.8% in the second quarter, according to its most recent disclosure with the SEC.
-The fund owned 444,022 shares of the company’s stock after buying an additional 39,642 shares during the period.
-Morgan Stanley owned 0.62% of AutoNation worth $42,098,000 at the end of the most recent reporting period.
-Institutional investors own 59.75% of the company’s stock.
+Morgan Stanley raised its position in shares of AutoNation, Inc. (NYSE:AN) by 9.8% in the second quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 444,022 shares of the company’s stock after purchasing an additional 39,642 shares during the quarter.
+Morgan Stanley owned about 0.62% of AutoNation worth $42,098,000 as of its most recent SEC filing.
+59.75% of the stock is currently owned by hedge funds and other institutional investors.

 AutoNation, Inc engages in the provision of automotive products and services.
 It operates through the following segments: Domestic, Import, Premium Luxury, and Corporate & Other.
 The Domestic segment comprises retail automotive franchises that sell new vehicles manufactured by General Motors, Ford and Chrysler.